PaperMC/docs/docs/velocity/admin/reference/server-compatibility.md

 ---
 slug: /server-compatibility
-description: A guide to the server compatability for Velocity.
+description: A guide to the server compatibility for Velocity.
 ---

 # Server Compatibility